aandiron/mentalho/content/Part2_rough-first-draft_mentalho.md

 He handed me the bills, and I put them into the pile in my fist.
 With my other hand I undid his slacks and unthreaded his long cock from them.
 I stroked it a bit with my warm little hand and then turned back to the window.

 I leaned over and looked back at him again.
 "Come fuck me.
-Fuck me right in front of this huge city where anyone might see us."
+Fuck me right in the view of this huge city where anyone might see us."

+He stepped up behind me, led by his long cock.
+He put his hands on the backs of my legs, and his palms came up; under the lower curve of my ass, over my ass, finally to rest on the curve of my hips that he now used as grip points on my body.
+His strong arms and hands held me firmly in place while his cock head found my pussy and pushed into me.

+He fucked me like that, with me leaning over in front of the window.
+But he fucked me harder and harder.
+I guess he wanted to make sure he was getting his money's worth.
+He thrust into me, and pulled me irresistibly back onto his cock, but he was also steadily driving my body forward.
+Soon he had closed the distance to the glass, and he had me pressed up against the window.
+My tits were flattened against the glass, and he was close in behind me, grinding me between his hard body and the window.
+I was also aware that he was pressing my naked self up against this window --- a picture for the world to see.